 To test whether this is a real syndrome or an imagined one, a group of migraine sufferers who attributed their migraine to drinking red wine were given either red wine or vodka, which contained an equivalent amount of alcohol.
 The flavours of both drinks were masked (Littlewood, et al., 1988).
 With red wine 9 out of 11 patients suffered a migraine while none of the 8 who were given vodka did, indicating that red wine really does contain a migraine-provoking agent other than alcohol.

-The reasons why red wine causes headaches are not fully understood beyond an assumption that that presence of ?phenolic flavonoid radicals and the potential for interfering with the central serotonin metabolism are probably the underlying mechanisms of the relationship between wine and headache?
-(Krymchantowski & da Cunha Jevoux , 2014).
+The reasons why red wine causes headaches are not fully understood beyond an assumption that the presence of phenolic flavonoid radicals and the potential for interfering with the central serotonin metabolism is probably the underlying mechanisms of the relationship between wine and headache (Krymchantowski & da Cunha Jevoux , 2014).
 The usual suspects include:

 - Histamine, which can provoke a migraine, is far more abundant in red wine than white wine

 - Tyramine and phenylethylamine have been suggested as possible causes of a headache and migraine but the evidence regarding phenylethylamine is inconclusive; tyramine as a cause has now been eliminated (Krymchantowski & da Cunha Jevoux , 2014)

 - Sulphites were once thought to be the cause, but this has now been ruled out, especially as white wine often contains a higher sulphite concentration than red wine, and even sulphite free organic red wine can trigger headaches